How to Make The Best Use of Your Enrollment Specialist

-When you request more details about Concordia University-Portland’s online MEd or EdD programs, you’ll quickly hear from one of our incredibly skilled Enrollment Specialists—E.S., for short.
+When you request more details about Concordia University-Portland’s online MEd, EdS, or EdD programs, you’ll quickly hear from one of our incredibly skilled enrollment specialists — E.S., for short.
 Perhaps you’ve already heard from your assigned admissions guru, but haven’t had a reason to call them back.
-Or, maybe it’s been a while since your undergrad years, and you want to know what you can ask an E.S. these days (or what an E.S. even does).
+Or maybe it’s been a while since your undergrad years, and you want to know what you can ask an E.S. these days (or what an E.S. even does).

-That’s what we’re here to share with you: 9 things our E.S. team can do for you.
+That’s what we’re here to share nine things our E.S. team can do for you.

 1. Discuss which program is up your alley.

-We offer three MEd programs (one with 18 concentrations) and five EdD specializations.
+We offer six MEd programs (our Curriculum & Instruction program has 16 concentrations and our Educational Technology and Learning Design program has two), five EdS concentrations, and five EdD concentrations.
 Unsure about which one is right for you?
 Think of your E.S. as a career coach.
 Talk about your current role, what you love to do, what your aspirations are.
 While it’s ultimately your responsibility to choose the best option, your E.S. can certainly hash it out with you.

 2. Provide information on funding choices.